iCHAIT/Python-Scripts/README.md

 ## <a name="pdf"></a>pdf_dwnldr.py

 This script scrapes all the pdf links that are there on any web page any downloads the pdf's.

+## <a name="country"></a>pyCountry

+Made this script with the objective of learning and gaining knowlegde of the pycountry python module (had to use this module in some other project).

 ## <a name="todo"></a>todo_manager.py